RoboJackets/firmware-training/README.md

 For week 1, there is one lab, [blink](./labs/week-1/blink/).
 Blink is the classic "Hello World" of the Arduino world.
 In this lab, you will be learning how to interface with the Arduino Nano to blink the onboard led.

+## Week 2

+In week 2, we will be learning about control flow, digital inputs, and analog IO.

+### Labs

+For week 2, there are three labs, [switch-buttons](./labs/week-2/switch-buttons), [pwm](./labs/week-2/pwm), and [potentiometer-control](./labs/week-2/potentiometer-control).
+Switch buttons teaches how to read digital inputs and use interrupts.
+PWM teaches the basics of manually generating pwm signals.
+Potentiometer control teaches how to control the value of analog outputs via an analog input.

+## Week 3

+In week 3, we will be learning about common communication protocols used in embedded systems.

+### Labs

+For week 3, there are two labs, [serial-control](./labs/week-3/serial-control) and [i2c-imu](./labs/week-3/i2c-imu).
+Serial Control details how you can use the serial interface on the Arduino to debug and control the peripherals connected to the training board.
+I2C IMU shows how to use a library to read values from the IMU over i2c and how you can use this to make a simple shake on/off switch.

 ## Additional Resources